dwyvid1/discover-marathon-02/README.md

 ## 🔖 Layout

 You can view the layout of the project through [this link](https://www.figma.com/file/s4fytPFbDiSkv4GPSfKaLE/Jobs-Planning).
-Account is required at [Figma](https://figma.com) to access it.
+A account is required at [Figma](https://figma.com) to access it.

 ## :memo: License